-If customers have any concerns, please contact the Environmental Protection Team prior to making a purchase or making booking arrangements.
+If you have any concerns, please contact our Environmental Protection Team prior to making a purchase or making booking arrangements.

-If you undertake more than one activity such as: Animal boarding businesses (including home boarders and day carers), Dog breeders, Selling animals as pets, Hiring out horses (e.g. horse riding), Keeping or training animals for exhibition (e.g. bird, animal displays etc.) you will need to apply for each activity, and pay a fee for each additional activity you undertake.
+If you undertake more than one activity such as animal boarding businesses (including home boarders and day carers), dog breeders, selling animals as pets, hiring out horses (e.g. horse riding) or keeping or training animals for exhibition (e.g. bird, animal displays etc.) you will need to apply for each activity, and pay a fee for each additional activity you undertake.
 For example, if you hire out horses, and breed dogs, you will have to pay the fee for hiring out horses, and an additional activity fee for breeding dogs.

 Any fit and proper person who is not disqualified from keeping animals may apply.